edgefarm/provider-nats/README.md

   revisionHistoryLimit: 1
 ```

-**NOTE: Instead of using package version `master` [have a look at the versions](https://github.com/edgefarm/provider-nats/pkgs/container/provider-nats%2Fprovider-nats)**
+**NOTE: Instead of using package version `master` [have a look at the available versions](https://github.com/edgefarm/provider-nats/pkgs/container/provider-nats%2Fprovider-nats)**

 ## 📖 Examples